 Our approach combines vertical development (exploring our ways of thinking, feeling and making sense of the world) with horizontal development (acquisition of new knowledge and skills) so that leaders evolve personally and collectively to create new value gains.

 Our being human development experiences are designed to establish a Community of Leadership Practice based on the common domain of human-centred leadership.
 Communities of practice are as old as human society itself and are formed by a group of people who engage in a process of collective learning in a shared domain of human endeavor.

 In our approach, we create a system within the current system of your organisation.
 This new system design supports your leaders to learn, grow and make a positive impact together by using the three required aspects of a community of practice:

-- Common Domain – being better together as an ensemble through human-centred leadership
+- Common Domain – being better together through human-centred leadership

 - Community – relationship-based learning through joint activities, discussions, shared experiences, and cultivating connection, care and respect for each other; and